Self-Host with Docker · Yantr

 About

-How to Self-Host Dockge
+How to self-host Dockge

 Dockge can be deployed with standard Docker Compose using the Yantr app catalog.
 This page collects the basic information searchers usually need first: what Dockge does, which Docker image Yantr uses, default ports, dependencies, and where to find the original compose template.